-According to Karpoff and Wittry (2018) a total of 33 states have some version of a business combination law, including Delaware.
-Other common types of state antitakeover laws include control share acquisition laws (29 states), fair price laws (27 states), poison pill laws (35 states), and directors' duties or constituency laws (35 states), each of which is described in Appendix B. U.S. Supreme and Appellate Court decisions treat these laws as part of each state's authority to regulate firms that are incorporated in the state.
-A notable feature of most state antitakeover laws, however, is that the laws' provisions can be suspended if the target firm's board of directors approves the takeover bid.
+According to Karpoff and Wittry (2018), 33 states have some version of a business combination law, including Delaware.
+Other common types of state antitakeover laws include control share acquisition laws (29 states), fair price laws (27 states), poison pill laws (35 states), and directors' duties or constituency laws (35 states), each of which is described in Appendix B. U.S. Supreme and Appellate Court decisions treat these laws as part of each state's authority to regulate firms that are incorporated in the state.4 A notable feature of most state antitakeover laws, however, is that the laws' provisions can be suspended if the target firm's board of directors approves the takeover bid.
 Also, most states allow firms to opt out of the law's coverage, or in isolated cases such as laws in Georgia and Tennessee, require that firms opt in to be covered by the law.
 So, even though the laws are adopted by state legislatures, individual firms' boards have discretion on whether each law applies to their firm.
 Many state antitakeover laws also are effectively self-adopted for the firms that lobby for the laws.

-Researchers use takeover defenses variously to measure shareholder rights (e.g., Gompers et al., 2003), takeover deterrence (e.g., Bebchuk et al., 2009), or governance quality (e.g., Gabaix and Landier, 2008).
+Researchers use takeover defenses variously to measure shareholder rights (e.g., Gompers, Ishii, and Metrick., 2003), takeover deterrence (e.g., Bebchuk, Cohen, and Ferrell, 2009), or governance quality (e.g., Gabaix and Landier, 2008).
 In this paper, we treat takeover defenses and indices of takeover defenses as measures of takeover deterrence and not governance quality.
-A compelling reason to reject the "governance quality" interpretation is that, as discussed in Section 5, the use of takeover defenses is not uniformly or monotonically related to firm value over time or in the cross-section.
-It would be counter-intuitive to claim that a firm with takeover defenses has poor governance quality if the defenses work to shareholders' benefit.
+A reason to reject the "governance quality" view of takeover defenses is that, as discussed in Section 5, takeover defenses are not uniformly or monotonically related to firm value over time or in the cross-section.
+It would be perverse to claim that a firm with takeover defenses has poor governance quality when the defenses work to shareholders' benefit.5